aoberoi/postcss-importer/README.md

    I learn that it is needed.
 Ideally, we should use the set of `plugins` that come before this plugin in the postcss options each time we process another file.
 I hope there's an easy way to find that.
 If not, this would be a feature request to take to postcss. **NOTE**: I don't want to directly depend on any syntaxes or parsers.
-In order to accomplish this, we need to find a way to get that those from postcss, so that the processsor can be invoked using the same set of syntaxes or parsers for imported files.
+In order to accomplish this, we need to find a way to get those from postcss, so that the processsor can be invoked using the same set of syntaxes or parsers for imported files.

 *  The `load` option is removed.
 I don't understand the use case for this option.
 It seems like something that either